 - Get to know your microwave and how long you need.
 Always underestimate when using an unfamiliar microwave.

-- If heating formula or EBM shake bottle well after heating to evenly distribute heat.
+- If heating formula or EBM shake or swirl bottle well after heating to evenly distribute heat.

 - Test the temperature of the milk on the inside of your wrist before giving it to your baby.